fuzzzerd/fmdata/README.md

  1. MAJOR version when you make incompatible API changes,
  2. MINOR version when you add functionality in a backwards-compatible manner, and
- 3. PATCH version when you make backwards-compatible bug fixes.
+ 3. PATCH version when you make backwards-compatible bugfixes.